sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : Profiles, e.g. a set of expected states for network behavior associated with target endpoints employed by specific users.

 : Policies, e.g. an interval to refresh the registration of a SACM component, or a list of required capabilities for SACM components in a specific location.

+Hardware Component:

+: Hardware components are the distinguishable physical components that compose an endpoint.
+The composition of an endpoint can be changed over time by adding or removing hardware components.
+In essence, every physical endpoint is potentially a composite of multiple hardware components, typically resulting in a hierarchical composition of hardware components.
+The composition of hardware components is based on interconnects provided by specific hardware types (e.g. mainboard is a hardware type that provides local busses as an interconnect).
+In general, a hardware component can be distinguished by its serial number.
+Occasionally, hardware components are refered to as power sucking aliens.

+Hardware Inventory:

+: The list of hardware components that compose a specific endpoint representing its hardware configuration.

+Hardware Type:

+: Hardware types define specific and distinguishable categories of hardware components that can be part of endpoints, e.g. CPU or 802.11p interface.
+Typically, hardware types can be distinguished by their vendor assigned names, names of standards used, or a model name.

 Information Model: